Is Squatting Legal in Arizona?

 Adverse possession is a long-established legal concept that allows trespassers to gain ownership of a piece of land they have infringed upon.
 It’s a valuable tool that can help property owners reach a fair conclusion about a forgotten piece of land while giving trespassers the opportunity to take care of it for a long time without being asked to leave.

-Many different requirements must be met for a squatter to claim adverse possession of a piece of property.
-For instance, they must be the only person occupying the property and have continuous possession of it for a certain period of time.
+Many different requirements must be met for a settler to claim adverse possession of a piece of property.
+For instance, they must be the only person occupying the property and have continuous possession of it for a certain period.
 They also must be hostile to the true owner’s rights.

-Another requirement for a squatter to make an adverse possession claim is to have color of title, which means they have the required paperwork to own the property.
-If they do not have color of title, however, their claim will be disqualified.
+Another requirement for a settler to make an adverse possession claim is to have the color of title, which means they have the required paperwork to own the property.
+If they do not have the color of the title, however, their claim will be disqualified.

-Arizona has some of the strictest adverse possession laws in the country, and squatters must meet these requirements to claim the right to the property.
-They must be able to prove that they have been in possession of the property for a period of at least ten years and that their use of it was open, continuous, exclusive, and hostile to the owner’s rights.
+Arizona has some of the strictest adverse possession laws in the country, and squatters must meet these requirements to claim the right to their property.
+They must be able to prove that they have been in possession of the property for at least ten years and that their use of it was open, continuous, exclusive, and hostile to the owner’s rights.

-Squatters who have paid property taxes for at least 2 years can file an adverse possession claim to have the title transferred to them.
-This will give them easier time claiming the property in court, but it can still be challenging for you.
+Squatters who have paid property taxes for at least two years can file an adverse possession claim to have the title transferred to them.
+This will give them an easier time claiming the property in court, but it can still be challenging for you.

 If you’re not sure if a squatter has been occupying your land legally, it’s best to act fast and consult an attorney before they can make a valid adverse possession claim.
 You may be able to file a quiet title lawsuit, which will prevent the squatter from filing an adverse possession action.